Ebirah, Horror of the Deep: Special effects

+The Side Monsters that featured in this film were largely dictated by suits and props that were still available from previous films.
+For example, the Mothra was the same prop seen in Ghidorah, the Three-Headed Monster and the giant condor was a repurposed Rodan prop used in flying scenes.
+Other places where the low budget of the movie can be seen is in the island setting which was picked, as islands are much cheaper to make miniatures of compared to cities.
+This island trend carries on in other movies such as Son of Godzilla.

 Release

+Theatrical

-Ebirah, Horror of the Deep was released theatrically in Japan on December 17, 1966, where it was distributed by Toho.
+Ebirah, Horror of the Deep was released theatrically in Japan on December 17, 1966 where it was distributed by Toho.

 The American version of the film was released directly to television by Continental Distributing in 1968 under the title Godzilla versus the Sea Monster.
-The film may have received theatrical distribution in the United States as a Walter Reade, Jr. Presentation, but this has not been confirmed.
+The film may have received theatrical distribution in the United States as a Walter Reade Jr. Presentation, but this has not been confirmed.
 It was also featured on Mystery Science Theater 3000 as the last episode for the second season.

 Home media

-The film was released on DVD on February 8, 2005 by Sony Pictures Home Entertainment.
-The film was released on Blu-ray on May 6, 2014 by Kraken Releasing.
+The film was released on DVD on February 8, 2005, by Sony Pictures Home Entertainment.
+The film was released on Blu-ray on May 6, 2014, by Kraken Releasing.
 In 2019, the Japanese version was included in a Blu-ray box set released by the Criterion Collection, which included all 15 films from the franchise's Shōwa era.

 There are two English versions.
-The first one was dubbed in the 1960’s by a company called Titra and featured Hal Linden.
-It was featured on VHS releases.
-The second one was dubbed with extra scenes and dialogue for DVD and Blu Ray releases.
+The first one was dubbed in the 1960s by a company called Titra and featured Hal Linden.
+He was the voice dub for the character, Yoshimura or “Yoshi,” who was played onscreen by Akira Takarada.
+The first English version was featured on VHS releases.
+The second one was dubbed with extra scenes and dialogue for DVD and Blu-ray releases.
 The Titra version did not use the entire movie for dubbing.